Air Conditioner or Portable Air Conditioner?

 Portable Air Conditioner

 A quick answer is air conditioning; but what kind?
 Many home and condo owners may opt for portable air conditioning units; after all, they can move from room to room.
 Another option is to install a wall or window unit.
-As with portable AC, these are inexpensive and also somewhat easy to install.
+As with portable AC, these are inexpensive and also somewhat easy air conditioning installation in Santa Fe, NM.

 Lack of Efficiency